Louisa Wall: Same-sex marriage legislation

-The selection was scheduled to be held on 21 March 2020, but was delayed due to the late nomination of Arena Williams and a challenge by Ian Dunwoodie to the Local Electorate Committee participation on the Selection Panel.
-On 9 May 2020 the NZ Council of the Labour Party accepted Arena William's nomination and removed the Local Electorate Committee representation from the Selection Panel.
-Wall sought legal advice which she shared with the NZ Council and suggested internal resolution.
-However the NZ Council rescheduled the selection for 30 May and following discussions with the Party over the legal issues, Wall withdrew her nomination as a candidate for the Manurewa electorate to run as a list only candidate confirmed at number 29.
-The New Zealand Herald reported that Dunwoodie had secured enough support in the electorate to beat Wall for the nomination and that Williams was brought in by the NZ Council to block him.

-During the 2020 general election, Wall was re-elected on the Labour Party list.

-Abortion safe zones
+Abortion safe zones legislation

-Following a voting mix-up which saw the elimination of the safe area provisions of the Abortion Legislation Act 2020, Louisa Wall submitted a private member's bill called the Contraception, Sterilisation, and Abortion (Safe Areas) Amendment Bill, proposing their restoration.
+Following a voting mix-up which saw the elimination of the safe area provisions of the Abortion Legislation Act 2020, Wall submitted a private member's bill called the Contraception, Sterilisation, and Abortion (Safe Areas) Amendment Bill, proposing their restoration.
 The bill was drawn from the ballot on 23 July 2020 prior to the 2020 New Zealand general election in October 2020.
-The CSA (Safe Areas) Amendment Bill passed its first reading on 10 March 2021 and was subsequently referred to the select committee stage.
+The bill passed its first reading on 10 March 2021 and was subsequently referred to the select committee stage.
 During the first reading, Walls argued that safe zones were not a free speech issue but was about protecting women's rights to access abortion services.
 The Bill passed its third reading on 16 March 2022 by a margin of 108 to 12 votes.

-Resignation

-On 29 March 2022, Wall announced that she would resign from Parliament, citing "events during the 2020 election".
-Her resignation came into effect on 1 May 2022.
-Her seat in Parliament was filled by the next person on Labour's list, Lemauga Lydia Sosene.

-In April 2022 the Foreign Minister Nanaia Mahuta announced that Wall had been appointed to a newly created position in the Ministry of Foreign Affairs as Ambassador for Gender Equality (Pacific)/Tuia Tāngata.
-The role will support gender equality and the advancement and leadership opportunities for women and LGBTQI+ people in the Pacific Islands.
-The position is for two years.

-Political views and activism
+Revenge porn legislation

+In 2020, Wall's member's bill on revenge porn was selected from the ballot.
+The Harmful Digital Communications (Unauthorised Posting of Intimate Visual Recording) Amendment Bill proposed reforms by removing the requirement that the victim of revenge porn provide proof there was intent to cause harm and instead puts the burden of proof of consent on the person who shares the recording.
+The bill passed its third reading unanimously on 2 March 2022.